Click on photo to enlarge

 Map: Cal Butchkoski, PA Game Commission

 White-nose Syndrome (WNS) of bats is a disease caused by the fungus Pseudogymnoascus destructans (formerly known as Geomyces destructans).
 The disease is estimated to have killed over six million bats in the eastern United States since 2006, and can kill up to 100 % of bats in a colony during hibernation.
 Although it has not been found in Washington to date, the fungus and disease are spreading across North America towards the West and into Canada.

 The fungus grows on the noses, wings and ears of bats during winter hibernation, giving them a white, fuzzy appearance.
 The fungus invades the deep skin tissues and causes extensive damage.
 Affected bats arouse more often during hibernation which causes them to burn up their crucial fat reserves needed to sustain them through hibernation, leading to starvation and death.
-Additional hypothesized causes for mortalities include impairment of physiological processes due to wing damage, including reduced circulatory and thermoregulatory abilities, reduced gas exchange capabilities, and dehydration.
+Additional causes for mortalities may include impairment of physiological processes due to wing damage, including reduced circulatory and thermoregulatory abilities, reduced gas exchange capabilities, and dehydration.